 In Colombo, we were fortunate enough to take part in a private Sai Sin string ceremony at a local Buddhist temple during which our recent wedding was blessed by a Buddhist monk.
 We wore traditional white clothes and the monk tied white cotton thread bracelets around our wrists to provide us with protection and good health.
 This was a very special once in a life time experience.

-8. Wide Choice of Accommodation
+8. Sri Lanka Offers a Wide Choice of Accommodation

 Sri Lanka also offers a wide range of accommodation to suit the budget of every traveller.
 During our trip, we stayed in a number of small guest houses or homestays to support the local economy as well as 5-star luxury hotels.
 Wherever we stayed and however much we paid, we were looked after extremely well by the hospitable Sri Lankan people.
 Nothing was ever too much trouble.